-A Whole New Respect: Living With Type I Diabetes
+A Whole New Respect: Living With Type 1 Diabetes

 Because of my diabetes I have known strength in myself that many will never experience.
 I have a greater appreciation for life and everything I am given.
 My hope is to some day break out of this relationship when there is a cure, but until then I will give diabetes the respect that it is demanding.
 After all, the outcomes can be quite rewarding.

-Editor note: If you, or a loved one, are looking for diabetes information and/or resources, call Health Management Services at Renown Health at 982-5073.
+If you or a loved one is looking for diabetes information and/or resources, visit Health Management Services at Renown Health or call 982-5073.